javiroberts/javiroberts.github.io/content/posts/lessons-learned-from-scaling-a-startup.md

 summary: A post condensing my professional journey of the last 5 years.
 ---

-# Lessons Learned from Scaling a Startup

 Over the past five years, I've undergone a significant professional transformation, founding and growing my own startup.
 This experience has taught me valuable lessons and presented me with many challenges and opportunities for personal and professional growth.
 In this blog post, I'll share my story and the insights I've gained along the way, which I hope will be helpful to those who are considering starting their own business or seeking to learn from my experiences.
-So, without further ado, let's get started.

 ## About Wilab